jeffy-g/rm-cstyle-cmts/README.md

 ).pipe(gulp.dest("./tmp"));
 ```

-## TODO: asynchronous processing support
+## asynchronous processing supported

- + In the near future, will be able to work with asynchronous processing
+ + ~~In the near future, will be able to work with asynchronous processing~~

+ + It is possible to process without problems in asynchronous processing from v2.1.x or later.

 ## BUGS